 The most probable price that a ready, willing, and able buyer would pay and a willing seller would accept, assuming each is fully informed and under no pressure to act.
 The market value may be different from the price for which a property can actually be sold at a given time (market price).

-The termination or due date by which a loan’s final payment must be paid in full.
-For a balloon home equity line of credit, a fully amortized home equity loan (one that features full principal-and-interest payments to pay off the balance during the loan term), or a balloon home equity loan, the maturity date is the point at which outstanding balance becomes due in full.
+The date when a loan’s final payment or loan balance must be paid in full.
+For a balloon home equity line of credit or an existing balloon home equity loan, the maturity date is when the outstanding balance becomes due in full.

 A factory-assembled residence consisting of one or more modules and a chassis and wheels that are an integral part of the structure and need not be removed in order to make the module(s) occupiable.

 A factory-assembled residence built in units or sections, transported to a permanent site, and erected on a foundation.
 Excludes mobile homes.

 Usually, the amount of PITI (principal, interest, taxes, and insurance) paid each month on a mortgage loan.

 The transfer of an interest in real property, given as security for the payment of a loan.

 A company that matches borrowers with lenders for a fee.